Appearance

 qhubctlCLI (shares the same config file and env vars), the Quantum Hub dashboard, and the public docs site. - Quick reference:

 HubQuantumClient(api_key=...).jobs.create_job(backend_id, shots, input) -> Job, thenjobs.get_job_status(id)/jobs.get_job_result(id). - New here?
-Start with Quickstart, then skim Concepts.
+Start with Installation, skim Concepts, then jump to the client you need.

 Capabilities exposed by the SDK: